top of page

 4. Maintain timeframes

-An award-winner making a speech may go on too long or swerve off topic, which will hijack the momentum of your event.
+An award-winner making a speech may go on too long or swerve off-topic, which will hijack the momentum of your event.
 Speakers are well briefed about their time on stage and should know their time limit.
 An MC needs to stay close to the lectern or microphone, keep time and ensure people’s presentations are brief and to the allocated time.

 5. The transition between speakers